-Around the end of the 1990s, the Greg Norman-designed course at what was then called Stonehaven was ready to open when a new management team stepped in, allocated Tom Fazio a budget of $8 million, and asked him to replace the old layout with one of his own at the renamed Mirabel Club.
+Around the end of the 1990s, the $15m Greg Norman-designed course at what was then called Stonehaven was ready to open when Michael Meldman of Discovery Land Co. purchased the property, allocated Tom Fazio a budget of $15 million, and asked him to replace the old layout with one of his own at the renamed Mirabel Golf Club.

 Originally the site was to be the home of a Greg Norman design, called Stonehaven, but plans changed as the course provided by The Shark was deemed way too demanding.
 Architect Tom Fazio was called in and the changes carried out added a good deal more playability to the layout.